 Believe it or not, there’s a way to buy a home for half off the list price, and with a down payment as low as $100.
 For qualifying workers in community-based professions, the federal Good Neighbor Next Door program makes this home-buying scenario possible.
 Our guide describes who qualifies for the Good Neighbor Next Door, and how the program works.

 What is the Good Neighbor Next Door program?

-Good Neighbor Next Door is a community revitalization program, sponsored by the U.S. Department of Housing and Urban Development (HUD), for teachers, firefighters, law enforcement officers and emergency medical technicians buying a home in a specific area.
-Eligible homebuyers in these professions can purchase a qualifying HUD home for 50 percent off the list price as long as they agree to live in the home for three years and meet a few other basic requirements.
+Good Neighbor Next Door is a community revitalization program, sponsored by the U.S. Department of Housing and Urban Development (HUD), for teachers, firefighters, law enforcement officers and emergency medical technicians (EMTs) buying a home in a specific area.
+Eligible homebuyers in these professions can purchase a qualifying HUD home for 50 percent off the list price – as long as they agree to live in the home for three years and meet a few other basic requirements.

 The Good Neighbor Next Door program exists to make homeownership more affordable for public servants while helping to revitalize certain neighborhoods.
 There are a few limitations, however, including a smaller supply of available homes.

 Who is eligible for Good Neighbor Next Door?

-Among the criteria for eligibility, teachers and first responders must certify that they plan to remain employed in their profession for at least one year after their closing date, and buy a home within community they serve.
+Among the criteria for eligibility, teachers and first responders must certify that they plan to remain employed in their profession for at least one year after their closing date, and buy a home within the community they serve.

 - Teachers – You must teach full-time for a state-accredited public or private pre-kindergarten through 12th-grade school, and the home you plan to buy must be within your school’s district.
 If you work for a private school, your principal needs to provide proof that at least one student from the school lives in the neighborhood where you plan to buy the home.